robin-labs/config/README.md

 # config
-some config files to make things go
+some config files to make things go. eventually this should just be a deploy script that runs to set up a new headset.